 As a safety precaution, any purchase over the amount of nine hundred fifty dollars had to be approved by either Myrtle or Angelia.

-Angela, realized there would be a lot of valuable time wasted if the crews had to keep running into town for the materials they’d need to do their jobs, she’d hired Dennis Tomlyne, and his son Tommy, giving them a crew of forty men with pickup trucks, to order, collect and deliver all supplies to the workers.
+Angelia, realized there would be a lot of valuable time wasted if the crews had to keep running into town for the materials they’d need to do their jobs.
+She’d hired Dennis Tomlyne, and his son Tommy, giving them a crew of forty men with pickup trucks, to order, collect and deliver all supplies to the workers.